When Long Beach State communications professor Ebony Utley was young, she knew she wanted to attend Northwestern University.

 CSULB has seen an overall increase in Black faculty members over the past seven years, with Black faculty headcounts rising from 67 in fall 2013 to 96 in spring 2020.
 During that same time, white faculty increased from 1,309 to 1,373.

 Within each department and college, however, this growth is not equally reflected.
-Some colleges, such as the College of the Arts, saw a decrease in Black faculty from 11 in 2013 to just seven in spring 2020.
+Some colleges, such as the College of the Arts, saw a decrease in Black faculty from 11 in 2013 to just seven in spring 2020, according to campus data.

 According to John Hamilton, assistant vice president of university access and retention, retention of faculty of color can be attributed to Black faculty not having the same resources as their white colleagues.

 “If I’min a white-dominated department or college, or if I’m white, it’s going to be easier for me to seek out help,” Hamilton said.
 “It’s going to be easier for me or for someone to come to me to say, ‘What do you need?’”